Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: -Ray Emission from Sombrero Galaxy

 We remind the reader that our choice for the fiducial values of the $\alpha$ and $\beta$ parameters simplifies the analytic calculation in the region relevant to nucleus photodisintegration.
 However, these fiducial values are not descriptive of the energy window $\varepsilon \sim 1~{\rm eV}$, which is relevant for production of $e^+e^-$ pairs.
 The useful approximation of (\ref{opa}) written in terms of the IR luminosity also gives the correct order of magnitude~\cite{Rieger:2011ch}

-Since the nucleus IR luminosity is not expected to be much smaller than its FIR luminosity, we conclude that the $\gamma$-ray flux would be partially reabsorbed inside the galaxy.
-Needless to say, if the fraction of curvature photons which escape the galaxy are detected on Earth, they could serve as conclusive evidence for UHECR acceleration at Sombrero.
+Since the nucleus' IR luminosity is not expected to be much smaller than its FIR luminosity, we conclude that the $\gamma$-ray flux would be partially reabsorbed inside the galaxy.\footnote{We expect no neutrino signal accompanying the $\gamma$-ray emission for curvature radiation -- a purely electromagnetic process.}

+A note of caution: the preceding estimate is subject to model assumptions/parameters which are not well-constrained; e.g., the dominance of energy losses due to emission of curvature photons is contingent on UHECR experiencing large gaps, with $\xi \agt 0.1 r_s$ to reach $Ze V_{\rm eff} \agt 10^{11}~{\rm GeV}$.
+These systematic uncertainties lead to an extremely broad range (several orders of magnitude) of possible outcomes for the $\gamma$-ray luminosity $L_\gamma$.
+A precise determination of $L_\gamma$ needs a step-by-step, computer-based numerical analysis, which is beyond the scope of this paper.
+Needless to say, if an excess of $\gamma$-rays pointing back to Sombrero were observed, then an investigation on the fraction of curvature photons escaping the galaxy would be important to conduct.